aksommerville/fullmoon4/etc/doc/instrument-format.md

 mlt SCALAR
 delay PERIOD_SECONDS DRY WET STORE FEEDBACK bandpass MID_HZ RANGE_HZ
+new_channel : All subsequent commands belong to a new voice, same length as the first.
 ```

 `len` must be first, and must be followed by one of `fm`, `wave`, `noise`, which overwrite the signal.